Ki Teitzei: Deuteronomy chapter 23

 Tractate Bava Metzia in the Mishnah, Tosefta, Jerusalem Talmud, and Babylonian Talmud interpreted the laws of Deuteronomy 23:25–26 regarding eating the fruit of another's vineyard or field.
 The Mishnah taught that a worker could eat cucumbers or dates even to a denar's worth.
 Rabbi Elazar ben Hisma said that a worker could not eat more than the value of the worker's wages.
-But the Sages allowed a worker to do so, but advised that they teach the worker not to be so gluttonous as to close the door against the worker's own future employment.
-The Tosefta taught that workers were allowed to eat bread with brine (before working) so that they would (get thirsty and) eat a lot of grapes.
-But the employer was also allowed to give the workers wine to drink so that they would not eat a lot of grapes.
-And the Tosefta taught that workers who guarded four or five cucumber patches should not fill their bellies from only one of the patches, but should eat a bit from each patch in proportion The Jerusalem Talmud asked whether Deuteronomy 23:25 applied to anybody who wandered into a field and began to eat.
-Thus, Deuteronomy 23:25 goes on say, "But you shall not wave a sickle in your neighbor's standing grain," and this encompasses only one who had permission to wave a sickle in the neighbor's standing grain, and that must mean a worker.
+The Sages allowed a worker to do so, but advised that they teach the worker not to be so gluttonous as to close the door on the worker's own future employment.
+The Tosefta taught that workers were allowed to eat bread with brine (before working) so that they would get thirsty and eat a lot of grapes.
+But the employer was also allowed to give the workers wine to drink so they would not eat too many grapes.
+And the Tosefta taught that workers who guarded four or five cucumber patches should not fill their bellies from only one of the patches, but should eat a bit from each patch in proportion.
+The Jerusalem Talmud asked whether Deuteronomy 23:25 applied to anybody who wandered into a field and began to eat.
+Thus, Deuteronomy 23:25 goes on to say, "But you shall not wave a sickle in your neighbor's standing grain," and this encompasses only one who had permission to wave a sickle in the neighbor's standing grain, and that must mean a worker.
 Issi ben Aqabiah, however, said that Scripture speaks of anybody who enters the field, not just workers.
 The Jerusalem Talmud explained that Deuteronomy 23:25 says, "But you shall not wave a sickle in your neighbor's standing grain," to teach that one has the right to eat from the crop only during the time that the sickle is being waved, that is, harvest time.
 In the Babylonian Talmud, however, Rav objected that Issi's view would not let any farmer remain in business.
 Interpreting the words "until you have enough" in Deuteronomy 23:25, the Gemara in the Babylonian Talmud taught that a worker was not to eat excessively.
 Interpreting the words "but you shall not put any in your vessel," the Gemara taught that the worker was not to put any in a vessel to take home.